Safety Risk Management Process

 All four components are essential to an effective, compliant aviation SMS.
 For example, employees are encouraged to monitor the "operational systems" and report potential hazards using the "safety reporting system."
 Both safety reporting and auditing are part of the safety assurance (SA) component.

-Employees' submitted safety reports and audit findings enter the SMS' "risk management system" where a risk analysis is performed and affected systems' designs are reviewed.
+Employees' submitted safety reports and audit findings enter the SMS' "risk management system" where risk analysis is performed and affected systems' designs are reviewed.
 Subject matter experts and process owners review affected systems' designs in the safety risk management (SRM) component.

 Before employees report safety issues, they need training on what sort of anomalies to be aware of.
 Employees need training and a continual reminder to remain alert for potential safety concerns.
 Safety training and increasing employee awareness are managed in the "safety promotion" component.